AndrewLCarpenter/LearnBTC/Installing.md

 ##Starting up
 Upon starting your client you will need to set a user name and password.
 Copy whatever they suggest to ~/.bitcoin/bitcoin.conf

+    bitcoind 	(starts your client)

+    #Now you should receive the message about rpc username and password
     echo 'copied text' > ~/.bitcoin/bitcoin.conf

+	asdasfa